ccims/clara/docs/content/setup/index.md

     ```txt
     [INFO] 10.244.0.19:35065 - 3179 "A IN kubernetes.default.svc.cluster.local.svc.cluster.local. udp 72 false 512" NXDOMAIN qr,aa,rd 165 0.0000838s
     ```
-- If you don't see such logs, configure your kube-dns accordingly, based on your service-provider.
+- If you don't see such logs, configure your kube-dns accordingly, based on your service-provider (you can check [this docs page](../aggregation/platforms/kubernetes/dns/index.md), too).
+- Note, that if there is zero traffic in the cluster probably no DNS resolution logs will be there.

 ### 2.3.
 Install anchore/syft
 CLARA uses syft to generate SBOMs from container images.